 Most programs will be able to draw qualified students from their undergraduate pools, which will likely come from HIM and health informatics and information management (HIIM) curriculums.
 Other students can be recruited by using tools provided by AHIMA.
 Attracting qualified faculty may prove to be more of a challenge.
 Depending on the type of educational setting your institution decides to pursue (traditional, online, or hybrid), the program will have different opportunities to offer.
-Whether through a traditional classroom or a virtual adjunct position, there are HIM professionals who embrace the opportunity to share their work experiences to help guide new professionals into the next generation of master's-level HIM professionals.
+Whether through a traditional classroom or a virtual adjunct position, there are HIM professionals who will flourish sharing their work experiences to help guide new practitioners into the next generation of master's-level HIM professionals.